leo-project/leofs/docs/admin/settings/leo_storage.md

 #### Configuration related to the auto-compaction

-LeoStorage's auto-compaction mechanism also depends on the watchdog mechanism to reduce costs of a processing.
-The auto-compaction can dynamically update `a number of batch processes` and `an interval of a processing of seeking an object`.
+LeoStorage's auto-compaction mechanism also depends on the watchdog mechanism to reduce costs of processing.
+The Auto-compaction can dynamically update `a number of batch processes` and `an interval of a processing of seeking an object`.
 The basic design of the relationship with the watchdog is similar to the MQ.

 *Figure: Number-of-batch-processes and interval*